 - How do you decide what to test, and what does your deployment pipeline look like?

-Always finish with a small paid trial task that touches both front and back end.
-A few hours of real work reveals far more than any interview.
+Above all, finish with a small paid trial task that touches both front and back end.
+In practice, a few hours of real work reveals far more than any interview.

 How to hire a full-stack developer: step by step